Receive the latest information and updates about the artistFollow

 The discovery and development of new techniques in printing and painting are an essential part of Poiana’s work.
 His research currently focuses on painting and illustration, including commissions for museums and documentary films.
 Poiana has collaborated with fashion studios such as “Hermione

 de Paula” and international brands like “Campari”.
 His work has been recently exhibited at Christie’s and acquired in the Royal Collection.

-Francesco’s diaphanous and dream-like watercolours of Italy are like memories; both contemporary and rooted in history.
-Working during the spring and summer 2020 in the Italian countryside Francesco’s en plein air paintings are spontaneous notes on the landscape that speak to things of the past as well as something of our contemporary concerns.
+Poiana’s diaphanous and dream-like watercolours of Italy are like memories; both contemporary and rooted in history.
+Working since spring 2020 in the Italian countryside, his en plein air paintings are spontaneous notes on the landscape that speak to things of the past as well as something of our contemporary concerns.